 No more coding, and recoding, to get an app working on both dominant mobile app platforms – or, worse, making the cost-cutting decision to develop for one platform, and not the other.

 This ultimately saves valuable development time and generates better development experience, as a developer can create one code base that will fit any platform, as a cross platform development without needing to learn iOS and Android programming languages.

 Little wonder that React Native’s tagline is, “Learn once.
 Write anywhere.”

 How Can React Native Application be Important to Businesses?

-By creating a single framework that functions simultaneously, upon release, for both platforms, companies can efficiently deploy their mobile apps while saving time, money and resources.
-Further, since REACT Native is UI focused, app users will enjoy streamlined loading times and an overall smoother function.
+By creating a single framework that functions simultaneously, upon release, for both platforms, companies can efficiently deploy mobile apps while saving time, money and resources.
+Further, since React Native is UI-focused, app users will enjoy streamlined loading times and an overall smoother function.